MdMostakim103/PacMan_C/README.md

 # PacMan_C
-This project is about a game named PacMan, created using C language
+This is a simple pacman game using c and iGraphics library.
+This game has 3 levels..each level is difficult than previous one